JalmarazMartn/VsCodeStepScripts/README.md

 - Open a file to edit or View.
 - Execute an installed extension command.

+## Create json Step file

+In a new and empty json file type snippet "TJAMInitStepFile" and it will bring the format of the scrip file.

+The begining is a Description for the script and the start to create steps.
+{
+    "Description": "Script to guide new version steps", "vsCodeSteps": [

+## Create a new step

+In the file you can create a new step typing snippet TJAMScriptStep.
+This create the struture of an step, this way:

+    [   {           "Description": "Description of the step"}, {           "scriptExecType": "task / extensionCommand/ openDocument"        },
+        {           "scriptArgument": "Argument (depends on scriptExecType)"        }]

+## Argument in step

+scriptArgument are diferent uses depending "scriptExecType" option:

+- task->"label" of the task in tsk.json file in ".vscode" folder.
+If you want to know more about this subject chek this link https://code.visualstudio.com/docs/editor/tasks.

+- extensionCommand->name of an extension command for example "git.commit", "git.push", "al.package".
+In a future I want to make an extension explorer to show his command and api for vscode devs.

+- openDocument->document path to open and change something before next step.

 ## Features

 Create JSON file with steps configuration, in the file execute command "JAM: Execute current VsCode Script".
-You will see a tab with the action step excuted, and a button to execute until the end all the steps of the file.
+You will see a tab with the action step excuted, and a button to execute Nex step until the end all the steps of the file:

 Snippets TJAMInitStepFile and TJAMScriptStep will help you to build the json scripting json file.

 ## Requirements